EESSI/docs/docs/test-suite/writing-portable-tests.md

 valid_systems = [*]
 ```

 Normally, `valid_systems` is used as a way of guaranteeing that a system has the necessary properties to run the test.
-E.g. if we know that `my_gpu_system` has NVIDIA GPUs, and I have a test written for NVIDIA GPUs.
-I would specify `valid_systems['my_gpu_system']` for that test.
+For example, if we know that `my_gpu_system` has NVIDIA GPUs and I have a test written for NVIDIA GPUs, I would specify `valid_systems['my_gpu_system']` for that test.
 This, however, is a surrogate for declaring what my test _needs_: I'm saying it needs `my_gpu_system`, while in fact I could make the more general statement 'this test needs NVIDIA GPUs'.

-To keep the test system-agnostic we _can_ declare what the test needs by using ReFrame's concept of partition `features` (a string) and/or `extras` (a key-value pair) [see valid_systems documentation](https://reframe-hpc.readthedocs.io/en/stable/regression_test_api.html#reframe.core.pipeline.RegressionTest.valid_systems).
-E.g. a test could declare it _needs_ the `gpu` feature.
+To keep the test system-agnostic we _can_ declare what the test needs by using ReFrame's concept of partition `features` (a string) and/or `extras` (a key-value pair); [see the ReFrame documentation on `valid_systems`](https://reframe-hpc.readthedocs.io/en/stable/regression_test_api.html#reframe.core.pipeline.RegressionTest.valid_systems).
+For example, a test could declare it _needs_ the `gpu` feature.
 Such a test will only be created by ReFrame for partitions that declare (in the ReFrame configuration file) that they have the `gpu` feature.

 Since `features` and `extras` are full text fields, we standardize those in the EESSI test suite in the `eessi/testsuite/constants.py` file.
 For example, tests that require an NVIDIA GPU could specify